rduplain/nixd/README.md

     cat nixd/bin/nixd # Read and make sure you are comfortable executing it. chmod a+x nixd/bin/nixd

 Repeat these instructions verbatim to update `nixd` to the latest version.
+Alternatively, you can load the nixd repository as a git submodule (and load the submodule as a target in the Makefile).
+However, nixd is intended for building self-installers for projects, and shipping the `nixd` script will ensure the project can reliably run.

 If you already have a working `nixd` executable, you can instead use the `selfinstall` command to create the `nixd/bin` directory and copy the